Why this matters

 Can explain the strategies and tactics

-Everyone needs to understand the strategic goals, including the key performance indicators (KPIs) and tactics being used to achieve them.
+Every member of the team (including the accessibility coach) must demonstrate their ability to communicate the key performance indicators (KPIs) and tactics being used to achieve them.

-This understanding allows team members to make progress, report impact to leadership and show their effectiveness.
+This understanding allows your program to make progress as a unified team, report impact to leadership and show their effectiveness.

-If you can’t report progress to leadership, your team will not seem effective.
+If you can’t communicate progress to leadership, your team will not seem effective or valuable to the enterprise.

 Diligently uses a project management tool